LudwigThePig/LudwigThePig-2.0/README.md

 - Service Workers
 - Node.js
 - Express
+- PostgreSQL

 ## Styling
 The style sheet was written with Sass.
 There are three themes, dark, light, and blue.

+## Public API
+There is a publicly accessible API.
+Currently, you can make get requests to /api/v1/projects to get a JSON object of all projects.
+I cannot imagine that anyone would want to use this API but it will be a great demonstration of my API and documentation skills.

+Documentation on this feature will continue to improve as the project grows.